ps2string/quickshell-chromeos-taskbar/README.md

 5. Bluetooth daemon (optional)
 6. Matugen (optional)
 7. Papirus icon theme
-8. SwayNC (for notifications)

 ## What you need to do to get this shell working?
-1. First, go to the prefered directory to clone this repository (i.e Downloads).
+1. First, go to the preferred directory to clone this repository (i.e Downloads).
-2. Then run `git clone https://github.com/ps2string/quickshell-chromeos-taskbar`
+2. Then run `git clone https://github.com/ps2string/quickshell-materialui`
 3. After that, create a new folder inside `~/.config` named `quickshell`
 4. Move the contents inside the cloned directory inside the new folder
 5. Run quickshell (either with `qs` or just `quickshell`)